Strong Enough (Cher song)

-"Strong Enough" is a song by American recording artist and actress Cher from her twenty-second studio album, Believe (1998).
-The song was released as the second single from the album.
-It was released on February 22, 1999, by Warner Bros, and WEA.
+"Strong Enough" is a song by American recording artist Cher from her 22nd studio album, Believe (1998).
+The song was released as the second single from the album on February 22, 1999, by Warner Music.
 The song's composition and musical style is strongly reminiscent of 1970s disco music.
 The song received positive reviews from music critics, many calling it a highlight to Believe and comparing it to Gloria Gaynor's "I Will Survive".
-The song had less success in the US Billboard Hot 100, where it peaked at number fifty-seven, but did top the Billboard Hot Dance Club Play chart.
-It also went to number one in Hungary and into the top ten in Austria, Belgium, Finland, France, Germany, Iceland, Italy, New Zealand, Scotland, Spain, Switzerland and the UK.
+"Strong Enough" peaked at number 57 on the US Billboard Hot 100 and topped the Billboard Dance Club Play chart.
+Worldwide, it reached number one in Hungary and entered the top 10 in 14 other countries.

 Background and reception

 "Strong Enough" was released as the second international single from Cher's twenty-second studio album, Believe, which was released in 1998.
 However it was not successful in the US until it received more airplay following the release of promotional remixes.
 The song, along with "Believe", has become one of her most successful songs to date.